Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 4) Santa Barbara Mining Route

 The latest hiking route in Sardinia is the 500 km long Santa Barbara Mining Route.
 A group of enthusiastic hikers and former miners created a long-distance hiking trail along the mining heritage in the little-visited southwest of the island.
-The full trek is 30 stages and combines the pristine coastline with mining sites and villages, giving a glimpse of mining life back in the day.
+The full trek consists of 30 stages and combines the pristine coastline with mining sites and villages, giving a glimpse of mining life back in the day.
 To immerse even deeper into Sardinian culture, you can stay in local posadas, small family owned inns.

 4) Santa Barbara Mining Route